 Jasmine rice is the most popular and well-known rice served alongside many Thai dishes.
-When cooked, Thai Jasmine rice has a fluffy but semi-sticky feel with a milky white appearance.
+Thai Jasmine rice has a fluffy but semi-sticky feel with a milky white appearance when cooked.
 It offers a subtle yet inviting earthy sweetness that reminds me of home.
 Contrary to many false beliefs about the smell of Jasmine rice smelling like Jasmine flowers.
 It doesn’t smell anything like Jasmine flowers whatsoever.
 The name Jasmine rice comes from the similar look the milky white rice grains have compared to that of the white Jasmine flowers.

-Sticky rice, sweet rice, or glutinous rice, (Khao Neow) is the main staple of North and Northeast Thailand.
+Sticky rice, sweet rice, or glutinous rice (Khao Neow) is the main staple of North and Northeast Thailand.
 Though sticky rice wasn’t cultivated as much as the popular Jasmine rice, sticky rice was important in our regional cuisine.
-I grew up eating lots of sticky rice in the Isaan (Northeastern) region.
+I grew up eating sticky rice in the Isaan (Northeastern) region.

 Sticky rice must first be soaked in water for several hours before cooking.
 The cooking process is to steam the rice; rather than submerge the rice in water in the rice cooker, pot, or instant pot.

 The purple sticky rice is very similar to the white sticky rice.
-Though it is more dense and starchy in texture.
-You’d prepare the purple sticky rice exactly the same way but here’s an important step many people miss.
+However, it is more dense and starchy in texture.
+You’d prepare the purple sticky rice the same way, but here’s an important step many people miss.
 You MUST combine the white sticky rice with the purple sticky in a ratio of 3-1 first before soaking and steaming the rice.
 The reason is because of the heavier and starchier texture of the rice, as mentioned above.

 There you have it for Thai Rice.
-There are so many different types of rice out there, last I googled, there are over 40,000 different types of registered rice!
+There are so many different types of rice out there.
+Supposedly, there are over 40,000 different types of registered rice!
 Holy Moly!
-I’m glad there are only 2 or 3 types of rice we will be using in this blog.
-Now, go grab yourself a bag, or two, or three, of Thai rice and start cooking.
+I’m glad we will use only 2 or 3 types of rice in this blog.
+Now, grab a bag, or two, or three, of Thai rice and start cooking.
 Here’s a great recipe for how to cook Thai sticky rice.
 Enjoy cooking!